The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

-Humoral immunity: Antibodies that direct “antibody-mediated immunity” is called humoral immunity.
-In this kind of immunity where antibodies releases by plasma cells perform following activities like phagocytosis, opsonisation, neutralisation etc.
+Humoral immunity: Antibodies direct the humoral or antibody-mediated immunity.
+In this kind of immunity, the antibodies formed by the plasma cells perform following activities like phagocytosis, opsonisation, neutralisation etc.

-B-lymphocytes: Also called “B-cells” that are formed in the bone marrow.
+B-lymphocytes: It also refers as B-cells that originate in the bone marrow.
 This involves humoral immunity.

 Structure of an Antibody

 It consists of 4 polypeptide chains:

 - Two heavy chains(H-chain):- 440 amino acid long